 If you’re asking them to buy something, make it as easy as possible.
 Just ask for the vitals: billing and shipping information, plus a confirmation screen before placing their order.
 Keep it as simple and concise as possible.
 Wait to ask them for additional information until after their order has been placed.

-This form only asks for name and email address, neither of which are likely to deter sign-ups.
+This form only asks for name and email address, neither of which is likely to deter sign-ups.

 This form, on the other hand, has too many fields.
 Do they really need a phone number and company name?
 And wouldn’t it make more sense to just ask for a name in one field, rather than two?